Alabama-Oklahoma: Orange Bowl prediction, time, TV channel, preview | NCAA.com

 Kyler Murray might have won Oklahoma's second consecutive Heisman, but he and the Sooners will be huge underdogs against No. 1 Alabama.

-Not only is Alabama the reigning champion, but the Tide are only two wins away from winning the sixth national title in the Nick Saban tenure.
+Not only is Alabama the reigning champion, but the Tide are only two wins away from capturing the sixth national title in Nick Saban's tenure, just showing how dominant Alabama is when it matters most.

-The biggest reason for Crimson Tide confidence has to start with Alabama's powerful offense going up against Oklahoma's...not-so-great defense.
+The biggest reason for the Crimson Tide's confidence has to start with Alabama's powerful offense going up against Oklahoma's... not-so-great defense.

 MORE: Top 25 scores, schedule for bowl games

-Even if QB Tua Tagovaila isn't completely healthy, Jalen Hurts proved he is ready to be the difference-maker thanks to his heroics in rallying the Tide against Georgia in the SEC Championship Game.
+Even if QB Tua Tagovaila isn't completely healthy, Jalen Hurts proved he is ready to be the difference-maker again this season thanks to his heroics in rallying the Tide against Georgia in the SEC Championship Game.

 On paper, Oklahoma probably won't offer up too much resistance against Alabama.
 The Sooners might score 49.5 points per game, but they allow 448 yards and 32 points per game.
 Those 448 yards rank 108th nationally.
 Even though some of that is because the offense is so deadly and can score quickly, that's still a huge discrepancy among the rest of the CFP four — Alabama averages more points than Oklahoma, but even the Tide surrender only 295.4 yards per game (10th in the country).